CIAT-DAPA/agrilac_etl_agroclimatic_bulletins/README.md

 ## Project Structure

 - `workspace/`: It is the main directory where the input, output, and configuration files will be. (it is not necessary to create it, it is created automatically).
+- `workspace/config/mask_honduras/`: This folder contains a Honduras NetCDF file that will be used to cut out the shape of the country.
+You must provide such a file in the folder with the name "mask_mswx_hnd.nc4" for the process to work correctly.
+- `workspace/config/mask_honduras/municipalities_shapefile/`: This folder contains a municipalities shapefile for Honduras.
+You must provide such files in the folder with the name "Municipios_reg_prod_HN.shp" for the process to work correctly.
-- `workspace/config/`: This folder contains the shapefile files used for the data process.
+- `workspace/config/mask_honduras/regions_shapefile/`: This folder contains a region shapefile for Honduras.
+You must provide such files in the folder with the name "Regiones_productoras_HN.shp" for the process to work correctly.
-- `workspace/outputs/`: Folder where all outputs will be saved, (it is not necessary to create it, it is created automatically).
+- `workspace/outputs/`: Folder where all outputs will be saved
-- `workspace/outputs/YYYYMMDD/MSWX/`: Folder where all MSWX outputs will be saved, (it is not necessary to create it, it is created automatically).
+- `workspace/outputs/YYYYMMDD/MSWX/`: Folder where all MSWX outputs will be saved
-- `workspace/outputs/YYYYMMDD/IMERG/`: Folder where all IMERG outputs will be saved, (it is not necessary to create it, it is created automatically).
+- `workspace/outputs/YYYYMMDD/IMERG/`: Folder where all IMERG outputs will be saved,
-- `workspace/outputs/YYYYMMDD/forecast/`: Folder where all forecast outputs will be saved, (it is not necessary to create it, it is created automatically).
+- `workspace/outputs/YYYYMMDD/forecast/`: Folder where all forecast outputs will be saved,
-- `workspace/outputs/YYYYMMDD/figures/`: Folder where all graphs will be saved, (it is not necessary to create it, it is created automatically).
+- `workspace/outputs/YYYYMMDD/figures/`: Folder where all graphs will be saved,
-- `workspace/inputs/`: Folder where all inputs will be saved, (it is not necessary to create it, it is created automatically).
+- `workspace/inputs/`: Folder where all inputs will be saved,
--`workspace/inputs/downloaded_data/`: Folder where all data downloaded will be saved, (it is not necessary to create it, it is created automatically).
-- `workspace/inputs/forecast_data/`: Folder where all forecast data for temperature, precipitation and ET0  will be saved, (it is not necessary to create it, it is created automatically).
+- `workspace/inputs/downloaded_data/`: Folder where all data downloaded will be saved,
+- `workspace/inputs/forecast_data/ET0/`: This folder contains ET0 forecast .tif files for Honduras from the WRF.
+You must provide these files in "ET0_YYYY_MM_DD.tif" format and the dates must correspond to the start and end dates of the process.
+- `workspace/inputs/forecast_data/RAIN/`: This folder contains precipitation forecast .tif files for Honduras from the WRF.
+You must provide these files in "RAIN_YYYY_MM_DD.tif" format and the dates must correspond to the start and end dates of the process.
+- `workspace/inputs/forecast_data/T2/`: This folder contains temperature forecast .tif files for Honduras from the WRF.
+You must provide these files in "T2_YYYY_MM_DD.tif" format and the dates must correspond to the start and end dates of the process.
 - `src/`: Folder to store the source code of the project.

 ## Configure DEV Environment